AldenSiaZhengHeng/20196637_software/README.md

 - it will try to match the item with extracted keywrod from user message to return the item.

 7. model folder
-- this folder contain 4 different file to create the database table in mongodb connected.
+- this folder contain 4 different file to create the database table in mongodb connected.<br />
-    a) purchase.js -> purchase table that store the information of purchase action completed by the customer
+    a) purchase.js -> purchase table that store the information of purchase action completed by the customer<br />

-    b) refund_ticket.js -> refund table that store the information about the refund details
+    b) refund_ticket.js -> refund table that store the information about the refund details<br />

-    c) user.js -> store the information for the registered admin
+    c) user.js -> store the information for the registered admin<br />

-    d) userMessage.js -> store all message with several details such as time, response time etc for further action
+    d) userMessage.js -> store all message with several details such as time, response time etc for further action<br />

 - the table will automatically created if there is no such table in the databae.

 8. public folder
 - this folder contain the css, images, and js files used by the web pages.

-- js folder contain 3 significant file which contain the jquery function for several action:
+- js folder contain 3 significant file which contain the jquery function for several action:<br />
     a) chat_history.js
-    - this file contain the function that allow the human operator to review the chat history of all use.
+    - this file contain the function that allow the human operator to review the chat history of all use.<br />

     b) operator.js
-    - this file contain the function to show, sent, and receive message from customer or notificaiotn.
+    - this file contain the function to show, sent, and receive message from customer or notificaiotn.<br />

     c) customer.js
-    - this file contain the function to show, sent, and receive message from the human operator.
+    - this file contain the function to show, sent, and receive message from the human operator.<br />

-9. router folder
+9. router folder<br />
 a) appConstants.js
-- this file stored the general message to trigger the event
+- this file stored the general message to trigger the event<br />

 b) chat_message.js
-- this file will help to retrieve and process the old message, username and save the converstion from the human operator.
+- this file will help to retrieve and process the old message, username and save the converstion from the human operator.<br />

 c) chatConnectionHandler.js
-- initialize the connection when the server start
+- initialize the connection when the server start<br />

 d) customerConnectionHandler.js
 - handle and route the customer input message and send to main message component to process by chatbot and return response.
-- the new customer information will be sent to customerStore to save the details and a welcome event will send back to customer.
+- the new customer information will be sent to customerStore to save the details and a welcome event will send back to customer.<br />

 e) customerStore.js
-- this file will store the customer details that have been created such as customer id, customer name, agent type etc
+- this file will store the customer details that have been created such as customer id, customer name, agent type etc<br />

 f) messageRouter
 - the main router to process the message from user and human operator and send back to both customer ad human operator.
-It will send the message to process by chatbot and receive result to decide next action.
+It will send the message to process by chatbot and receive result to decide next action.<br />

 g) operatorConnectionHandler
 - handle and route the customer input message and send to main message component to process.